What to Do After a Car Accident in Pennsylvania

 Where We Help

-The firm handles both straightforward injury claims and more serious cases where liability, medical proof, or long-term losses need stronger development.
+The firm handles both straightforward injury claims and more serious cases where liability, medical proof, or long-term losses need stronger development from the first weeks of the case.

-Car, truck, motorcycle, pedestrian, bicycle, rideshare, and commercial vehicle crashes, including disputed fault, bad weather allegations, and uninsured or underinsured driver issues.
+Car, truck, motorcycle, pedestrian, bicycle, rideshare, and commercial vehicle crashes, including disputed fault, bad weather allegations, intersection cases, Route 30 and local roadway collisions, and uninsured or underinsured motorist issues.

-Slip and falls, unsafe steps or walkways, poor maintenance, security failures, and other property-related injuries where notice, documentation, and scene proof matter.
+Slip and falls, unsafe steps or walkways, poor maintenance, security failures, dog bites, and other property-related injuries where notice, documentation, and scene proof matter.

 Brain injury, spine injury, scarring, chronic pain, surgery cases, and claims involving future treatment, long-term wage loss, or lasting disruption to daily life.

-Medical malpractice, nursing home neglect, delayed diagnosis, and treatment mistakes where technical review and disciplined case screening are essential.
+Medical malpractice, nursing home neglect, delayed diagnosis, medication errors, and treatment mistakes where technical review and disciplined case screening are essential.

 Cases involving fatal injuries where the family needs practical guidance, careful timing, and a clear path for accountability under Pennsylvania law.